lcidro25/Hang-Man-TSX/README.md

 ### Features:

 - Win and Loss System.
-Limited to 6 Incorrect Letters, corresponds to the 6 major parts of a Hangman Drawing, that results to a Loss:
+Limited to 6 Incorrect Letters, corresponds to the 6 major parts of a Hangman Drawing, that results to a Loss.
+Otherwise, the player will Win:

 ```tsx
 const incorrectLetters = guessedLetters.filter(